-The goal of the St. Martin’s four-year-old program is to build on the skills developed in PreK-3.
+The goal of the St. Martin’s four-year-old program is to build on the skills developed in PreK-3 and prepare students for kindergarten.
 The PreK-4 activities teach social, fine motor, gross motor, reading readiness and math skills.
 Further enrichment is provided through science and social studies.
 Woven through all aspects of our program is the development of Christian values including attending weekly Chapel services.
 Our program focuses on social skills and emotional growth while preparing children for a smooth transition into kindergarten.
 Much like PreK-3, our PreK-4 students also take art, physical education, music, religion and Spanish classes.

 Lower School Curriculum: Grades K-4